george-mcintyre/aida-pva/docs/ProviderReference.md

 ## Writing and running tests

 ## Deploying a Service Provider
-See [Deploying a Service Provider Documentation](DevOps.md) for imformation on how to deply your newly built Service Provider.
+See [Deploying a Service Provider Documentation](DevOps.md) for information on how to deploy your newly built Service Provider.

 ## Reference Service